-- (1) Duty period during single-pilot emergency medical service operations is 10 hours. - (2) The crew member may spend maximum five hours at the controls of an aircraft during the duty period.

-- (3) The maximum permitted uninterrupted time spent at the controls of an aircraft shall be three and a half hours.
-The minimum obligatory rest after every three and a half hours uninterrupted aircraft operation is two hours. - (4) The pilot during their duty period may perform maximum 20 take-offs during single flight period or 30 take-offs if the operation is performed during two flight periods. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties.
+- (1) Duty period during single-pilot emergency medical service operations is 10 hours. - (2) The crew member may spend maximum five hours flight time during the duty period. - (3) The maximum permitted uninterrupted flight time shall be three and a half hours.
+The minimum obligatory rest after every three and a half hours uninterrupted flight time is two hours. - (4) The pilot during their duty period may perform maximum 20 take-offs during single flight period or 30 take-offs if the operation is performed during two flight periods. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties.